brython-dev/brython/www/doc/en/syntax.md

 Here are a few features and limitations imposed by the browser and Javascript :

+- Javascript functions can't block execution for a given time, or waiting for an event to happen, before going to the next instruction.
+For this reason, `time.sleep()` can't be used : functions in module **browser.timer** such as `set_timeout()` or `set_interval()` must be used instead ; the built-in function `input()` is simulated by the Javascript function `prompt()` ;
+  blocking methods in module `asyncio` are in fact not blocking, that is to say, the instructions that follow are executed immediately.

 - the built-in function `open()` takes as argument the url of the file to open.
 Since it is read with an Ajax call, it must be in the same domain as the script.
 The object returned by `open()` has the usual reading and access methods : `read, readlines, seek, tell, close`.
 Only text mode is supported: the Ajax call is blocking and in this mode the `responseType` attribute can't be set

 - by default, `print()` will output to the web browser console and so are the